datajerk/ctf-write-ups/dc2021q/mra/README.md

 ### Give it a go

-> This section intentionally left blank because that is all the output you get, send some garbage; nothing.
+> This section intentionally left blank because that is all the output you get; send some garbage, nothing.

 ### Decompile in Ghidra